-Smaller employers tend to offer fewer components in the employee benefits package – and sometimes, no benefits at all.
-But, the majority of large companies and virtually all public sector government employers provide an extensive employee benefits package.
+Smaller employers tend to offer fewer components in the employee benefits package—and sometimes, no benefits at all.
+However, the majority of large companies and virtually all public sector government employers provide an extensive employee benefits package.

-Small businesses that are growing and expanding need to plan a careful phase-in of employee benefits so that as you grow, you continue to attract and retain the talent you need for further growth and expansion.
+Small businesses that are growing and expanding need to plan a careful phase-in of employee benefits so they can continue to attract and retain talent for further growth and expansion.
 Employers can expand this employee benefits package, as resources allow.

-Health insurance is the foundation of any comprehensive employee benefits package that employees want and need.
-Health insurance is the preferred employee benefit of the majority of people who work.
+Health insurance is the foundation of any comprehensive employee benefits package that employees want and need, and it is the preferred employee benefit of the majority of people who work.

-Health insurance marks an employer as an employer of choice when desirable candidates select job opportunities.
-If you can currently afford to offer only one employee benefit, make that benefit health insurance for employees and their families.
+Quality health insurance marks an employer as an employer of choice when desirable candidates select job opportunities.
+If you can afford to offer only one employee benefit, make that benefit health insurance for employees and their families.
 They'll be grateful.

-For reasons that include simplicity, lack of desire for employees to account for time off, and the desire to treat employees like intelligent adults, an increasing number of employers are moving toward utilizing Paid Time Off policies that eliminate the separate paid time off classifications such as vacation.
+For reasons that include simplicity and a lack of desire for employees to account for time off, an increasing number of employers are moving toward utilizing PTO policies that eliminate separate classifications.

-Short-term disability insurance ensures that an employee will still receive a percentage of income if they cannot work due to sickness or a disabling injury.
+Short-term disability insurance ensures that employees will still receive a percentage of income if they cannot work due to sickness or a disabling injury.
 Short-term disability insurance, as part of a comprehensive employee benefits package, is recommended.

-Long-term disability insurance (LTD) is an insurance policy that protects an employee from loss of income in the event that he or she is unable to work due to illness, injury, or accident for a long period of time.
+Long-term disability insurance (LTD) is an insurance policy that protects employees from loss of income if they are unable to work due to illness, injury, or accident for a long period of time.